Chad VanGaalen: Other activities

 In 2008 VanGaalen recorded the debut album of Women as well as their second album.

 VanGaalen is also an illustrator and animator, and has made his own album artwork and animated music videos to accompany several of his songs, including "Clinically Dead", "Flower Gardens", "Red Hot Drops", and "Molten Light", as well as the Love as Laughter song "Dirty Lives" and Timber Timbre's song "Beat the Drum Slowly".
 He won the Prism Prize in 2015 for "Beat the Drum Slowly", alongside a second nomination for the video for his own single "Monster".
+His video for "Samurai Sword" from his 2021 release, World's Most Stressed Out Gardener featured some of his father's artwork in the background to some scenes.

 He has also designed album covers for other artists, including Shout Out Out Out Out's Not Saying/Just Saying.

 In 2015, VanGaalen collaborated with Seth Smith of the indie rock band Dog Day on the album Seed of Dorzon.

 Chad VanGaalen's Light Information, his sixth record on Sub Pop, was released on 8 September 2017.

+In 2023, he performed a new original live score to the 1923 silent film The Hunchback of Notre Dame at a 100th anniversary screening of the film as part of the 2023 Calgary International Film Festival.